 The hosting organisations (places where the secondee will be seconded) should be listed as a project partner.
 They should be the only project partners listed.

-If the secondment involves the secondee moving between two or more hosting organisations, please list all of these organisations on Je-S.
+If the secondment involves the secondee moving between 2 or more hosting organisations, please list all of these organisations on Je-S.

 The organisation and contact name of the partner must be provided.

 You must provide a letter of support from your project partners and upload it on Je-S as part of the application process.
 The letter should be a maximum of 2 A4 pages, in a sans serif font with a size equal to or greater than 11pt.

 If you are successful and you are awarded an Innovation Scholars grant, you must also have a collaboration agreement between the parties.

 The questions relating to ethics and the use of tissue and animals at the end of the Je-S form must be answered.

 Your case for support document must be prepared in a sans serif font with a size equal to or greater than 11pt.
 The margins should be no less than 2cm all around the page.

 You have up to 4 pages of A4 to provide information under the following 5 headings.

 The focus of the secondees’ research and innovation activity

 Outline the proposed work and how it will contribute to the funding opportunity objectives: